pmaji/practical-python-data-viz-guide/README.md

 This repository contains all materials related to a lecture / seminar I teach on practical data visualization with python.
 What I mean by "practical" is that the materials herein do not focus on one particular library or data visualization method; rather, my goal is to empower the consumer of this content with the tools, heuristics, and methods needed to handle a wide variety of data visualization problems.

 If you have questions, comments, or suggested alterations to these materials, please [open an issue](https://github.com/pmaji/practical-python-data-viz-guide/issues) here on GitHub.
-Also, don't hesitate to reach out [via Twitter here](https://twitter.com/ByPaulJ).
+Also, don't hesitate to reach out via LinkedIn.

 ## Outline of Materials